savbell/whisper-writer/README.md

 Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default, but this can be changed in the [Configuration Options](#configuration-options)).
 When the shortcut is pressed, the app starts recording from your microphone.
 It will continue recording until you stop speaking or there is a long enough pause in your speech.
 While it is recording, a small status window is displayed that shows the current stage of the transcription process.
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

-The transcription can either be done locally through the [Whisper Python package](https://pypi.org/project/openai-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
-By default, the app will use the API, but you can change this in the [Configuration Options](#configuration-options).
+The transcription can either be done locally through the [faster-whisper Python package](https://github.com/SYSTRAN/faster-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
+By default, the app will use a local model, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file.
-If you choose to transcribe using a local model, you will need to install the command-line tool [ffmpeg](https://ffmpeg.org/) and potentially [Rust](https://www.rust-lang.org/) as well.

 **Fun fact:** Almost the entirety of this project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
 Practically every line, including most of this README, was written by AI.
 After the initial prototype was finished, WhisperWriter was used to write a lot of the prompts as well!